KDE/digikam-doc/setup_application/metadata_settings.rst

 Advanced Settings
 -----------------

 The **Advanced** tab allows you to manage namespaces used by digiKam to store and retrieve tags, ratings and comments.
 This functionality is often used by advanced users to synchronize metadata between different software.
-Please leave the default settings if you are not sure what to do here.
+Please leave the settings at their default values if you are not sure of what you are doing.

 The categories that you can manage with these advanced settings are: